feilen/workflow/README.md

 Not an original idea, but peppering fuzzy searching and Ripgrep throughout your workflow is incredibly powerful.
 I've customized my Vim/Tmux to have a very similar setup wherever I am - Ctrl + G (to ripgrep) or Ctrl + F (to filesearch) anywhere, and then wherever possible, preview the highlighted file/line.
 This is trickier if you're on a non-controlled development server as many of the legacy plugins I use with Vim don't backport that far, so I've ended up making a few modifications to autoload only working versions.

+The most important part (and one I often have to pull out alongside if I'm using another IDE) is the Ctrl + G code search with ripgrep.
+I do a lot of small contributions to unfamiliar codebases, which previously the biggest haul would be getting familiar with the particular codebase at hand, then making my additions.
+With this my workflow is often more like:

+- see something related in the UI, e.g. "Set maximum time limit"
+- ctrl+G, find where that string is defined, e.g. set_max_time_limit_string
+- ctrl+G (without backing out), find all instances of set_max_time_limit_string
+- work my way back through the stack until I find implementation logic
+- add my own desired feature there, and keep re-adding until the code compiles (is implemented all the way through) e.g. "set_max_word_limit"
+- do one double-search for both my feature and the related one, and double check anywhere the original feature exists but mine doesn't.

 ## Home

 ### Keeping stock